 - Your child will then be under general anesthesia, which means they will have a tube placed down their throat into their lungs so they can have the ventilator breathe for them.
 When the dentist is done working, the child will wake up from anesthesia and the tube will be taken out of the child’s throat as soon as they are able to breathe on their own.

 - After your child is asleep, an IV will be started.
 The IV will deliver medication and fluids.

 - After the procedure is completed, the child will recover in a private recovery room.

-- The recovery nurse will monitor your child’s vital signs, and usually bring the parents back within a few minutes of the child reaching the recovery room.
+- The recovery nurse will monitor your child’s vital signs and usually bring parents back once the child has had their vital signs checked and is starting to wake up.

 - Children sometimes will wake up very restless.
 This is because they are nervous and “feeling weird” when coming out of anesthesia, not because they are in pain.

 - Usually, the child is given pain medication during the procedure through their IV to help with after the procedure, along with the Dentist injecting local numbing medication to the site (if needed).

 - Once he/she is calm and vital signs appear stable, they can have something to drink, their IV will be taken out (which will not hurt), and they can go home.
 The child will probably be in recovery with us for about 30-45 minutes.

 - Post-operative instructions will be reviewed with you prior to your child’s discharge.

 - These instructions usually encourage no straw usage, no hard food or gummy/sticky substances, as both can pull the caps off the teeth.